robertDurst/robertdurst.github.io/_posts/tech/2023-05-27-Pyret-Types.md

 tech: true
 ---

-This summer I am beginning research around adding a new type to the [Pyret Programming Langauage](https://pyret.org/).
-While I have hacked on my own programming langauge ([Sailfish](https://github.com/sailfish-lang)) and even [contributed to a pretty legit rust WASM project, wasm-bindgen](https://github.com/rustwasm/wasm-bindgen/pulls?q=is%3Apr+author%3ArobertDurst+is%3Aclosed), I have yet to _really_ contribute to a programming language.
+This summer I am beginning research with a primary goal of adding a new type to the [Pyret Programming Langauage](https://pyret.org/).
+While I have hacked on my own programming langauge ([Sailfish](https://github.com/sailfish-lang)), contributed to a [paper published as part of 2022 IEEE/ACM 44th International Conference on Software Engineering (ICSE)](https://software-lab.org/publications/icse2022_Nessie.pdf), and even [contributed to a rust WASM project, wasm-bindgen](https://github.com/rustwasm/wasm-bindgen/pulls?q=is%3Apr+author%3ArobertDurst+is%3Aclosed), I have yet to _really_ contribute to a programming language.

-## The Typechecker
+Pyret is a dynamic language with an optional type checker.
+Thus, adding types don't, by default, alter the compilation or execution process of Pyret programs.
+However, we _do_ enable better tooling such as an improved language server (al beit [the only language server is a WIP](TODO: find link)) or even filling type holes in improved REPL editors like [Repartee](https://kilthub.cmu.edu/articles/conference_contribution/Combining_Interactive_and_Whole-Program_Editing_with_REPARTEE/19787683?backTo=/collections/PLATEAU_2022/5957631).

+So, where do we begin?
+As pointed out by my faculty advisor (** TODO: ask if I can name him/her here **), a good starting point is to check out the typechecker to investigate the logic around enforcing types.

-### Getting Started
+## Getting Started

 The easiest way to see the type-checker in action: